(Note: Feed reader users may need to click through to view embedded videos.)

 (b) What is the recoil speed of Earth due to your jump?

-The textbook gives students assumed values and guides students to the solution.
-Students lose out on important problem solving techniques as the textbook reduces a rich learning experience into an exercise in plug-and-chug.
+The plug-and-chug version gives students assumed values and guides students to the solution.
+Students lose out on important problem solving techniques as this style reduces a rich learning experience into an exercise in formula substitution.

 The WFP video version strips the problem to its core: Win or Fail?
 Students do the cognitive weightlifting.
 Working in groups, they must generate their own follow-up questions to solve and determine the knowns and unknowns.
 You can consider a good WFP to be a video version of a Context-Rich Problem.